vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 #### ACL Rule

 Each ACL Rule belongs to a Resource Class Action.
-The ACL Rules are allow rules, they hold information about which user/org/right has access to the resource (external resource or Cloud Director core resource).
+The ACL Rules are allow rules, they hold information about which user/org/right has access to the resource (external resource or VMware Cloud Director core resource).
 An ACL Rule has the following properties:

 1. `ServiceResourceAccess` (optional)